MatuaDoc/OnslowCollege.github.io/12dtc/projman/processes.md

 # Decomposition

-In biology decomposition means breaking down organic material into smaller parts.
-In this project you will be breaking your outcome development down into smaller tasks, making it easier to keep track of your progress and improve your outcome iteratively as you develop it.
+In biology, decomposition means breaking down organic material into smaller parts.

+Just like in biology, you will be breaking your outcome development down into smaller tasks, making it easier to keep track of your progress and improve your outcome iteratively as you develop it.

 As you begin your project planning you should break your overall task down into smaller components.
-This can also be called a work breakdown structure (WBS).

 - **outcome** = the item that you are making
 - **component** = a small part of the outcome
 - **developing** = making your outcome

-Each component should be a logical ‘chunk’ of the project - a piece that you need to make or a feature that you want to add.
-These are also sometimes referred to as ‘deliverables’ or ‘work packages’.
+Each component should be a logical chunk of the project — a piece that you need to make or a feature that you want to add.
+These are also sometimes referred to as **deliverables**.
 It helps if each component is something that can be tested before adding it to the outcome.

 Some examples of components are: